 Read on to learn about the benefits of incandescence and some ways to incorporate it mindfully into your life!

-What is incandescent lighting?
+What is an incandescent light bulb?

 Let's first get some basics down: incandescence is the emission of visible light by a hot object.
 The hotter the object glows, the more light is produced.
 Think burning coal, a candle flame, and, of course, the sun -- all provide visible light through the process of incandescence!